gemboj/grid-mouse/README.md

 # Main functions

-1. Move your grid using only your keyboard.
-You can reach any piece of your screen in O(log n) clicks!
+1. Move your mouse using only your keyboard.
+You can reach any piece of your screen in O(log n) keystrokes!
 2. Invoke all common mouse buttons: LMB, RMB, MMB, Click&Drag, Scroll, Mouse 4 & 5 buttons
 3. Supports multiple monitors.
 Use {CapsLock + 1/2/3/4} to select active monitor.